DataFire/Integrations/integrations/generated/azure_resources_managedapplications/README.md

   * outputs `object`: Name and value pairs that define the managed application outputs.
   * parameters `object`: Name and value pairs that define the managed application parameters.
 It can be a JObject or a well formed JSON string.
   * provisioningState [ProvisioningState](#provisioningstate)
-  * uiDefinitionUri `string`: The blob URI where the UI definition file is located.

 ### ApplicationPropertiesPatchable
 * ApplicationPropertiesPatchable `object`: The managed application properties.